After Dark: Belonging

 - Friday 16 June 5pm–9pm

-Listen to our panel of experts as they delve into the concepts of cancel culture, censorship, freedom of expression and navigating history in a modern-day context
+Listen to our panel of experts as they delve into the concepts of cancel culture, censorship and freedom of expression

 Join us for this year’s final After Dark, an evening of live music, discussion and dis(order) as we delve into Sydney’s nightlife and cultural history